 Visiting Holland?
-Amsterdam, Haarlem, Leiden, The Hague, Rotterdam and Utrecht in the west of The Netherlands (Holland) are all charming cities to visit.
-Hotels are expensive in Amsterdam.
-Neighbouring cities Utrecht and Haarlem are lovely and only a 30-minute train ride away from Amsterdam.
-The best thing is: all these lovely places are small.
-You can see all the highlights wandering around by foot.
-Holland is so much fun and you can see most of it in a couple of days using the convenient train system.
-Here are:
+Amsterdam, Haarlem, Leiden, The Hague, Rotterdam, and Utrecht in Holland (Holland is the west of The Netherlands) are beautiful cities.
+Utrecht and Haarlem are lovely and only a thirty-minute train ride away from Amsterdam.
+The best thing is: all these places in Holland are not very big and you can see them in a day on foot.

 1. Prepare for the quirky weather

 Even though the weather forecast says 20 C and sunny, always bring a jacket when you go outside.
-In Holland, the windchill can make you feel cold really quickly especially when the sun sets.
-Layers is your answer to the Dutch weather.
+Even in summer, the weather can change overnight from hot to chilly.
+Winters in Amsterdam are always very cold because of the wind.
+Layers and a wind jacket is the best answers to the Dutch weather.

 Happy with the service?
-Staff in Holland always get paid a decent salary, but a tip of around 10% is much appreciated.
+Tipping is custom in Holland.
+Although the staff in Holland always gets paid a decent salary, (never commission), a tip of around 10% is much appreciated.

 In cafés, look for signs that say appelgebak (apple pie), stamppot (mashed vegetables and potatoes), gehaktbal (meatball) and erwtensoep (pea soup).